-During the summer, students can complete GEs and work part-time in Lausanne, Switzerland; London, England; and Washington, D.C.
+Summer opportunities vary each year.
+Explore our current programs to learn more about what's offered next summer.
+In the past, students have completed GEs and worked part-time in Lausanne, Switzerland; London, England; and Washington, D.C.
 For students with strong foreign language skills, opportunities are occasionally available for students to do internships in Buenos Aires, Argentina; Florence, Italy; and Heidelberg, Germany.

 Which year is the best for an internship?

 Any year is a great year for an internship, but most students say that the summer between either sophomore and junior year, or between junior and senior year is the ideal time.
 It gives you an opportunity to test out a profession that may interest you.

 For the Lausanne French Internship Program, and London Internship Program, students are paired with in-country internship opportunities based on their qualifications.
 Participants must provide their resume and cover letters, and may need to interview with potential employers.
 Our local program staff facilitates placements for students with both organizations we have worked with in the past, as well as new employers who are looking for summer interns.
 Internship placements are based on mutual agreement between the employer, IP staff and student.

 In Washington, D.C., students apply for and select their own internships with help from IP staff in Malibu as well as our staff in D.C.
 Students get help crafting their resumes and cover letters and our DC staff shares internship opportunities with students on a weekly basis.

 What types of internships are available?

 There are different opportunities in different locations influenced by the dominant industries of that area, but there are also unique offerings at each location.